What is a Chemical bond? How is Ionic bond formed?

 There are three types of chemical bonds:

-The atoms try to become stable by acquiring the electronic structure of nearest noble gas.
-Except Helium all the noble gases have eight electrons in their outer most shell so atoms try to get eight electrons in the outermost shell.
-This is called Octet rule.
+The atoms try to become stable by acquiring the electronic structure of the nearest noble gas.
+When atoms try to acquire He configuration, it is called the duplet rule.
+Except for Helium, all the noble gases have eight electrons in their outer most shell so atoms try to get eight electrons in the outermost shell.
+This is called the Octet rule.

 Atoms become stable by : Lose of outermost electrons( Metals become stable by lose of outermost electrons)